How are the heights measured?

 Planted as a specimen Thuja Emerald Green will make a handsome narrow column 12 feet tall and 3 feet across – the perfect accent in a bed of shrubs or on a small lawn.
 The foliage will persist right to the ground for many, many years and this tree will be an outstanding sight in your garden at all seasons.

-Emerald Green Thuja is hardy in Zones 2 to 7, making it a good choice for cold areas where other evergreens will not thrive.
+Emerald Green Thuja is hardy in Zones 3 to 8, making it a good choice for cold areas where other evergreens will not thrive.
 It will grow happily right across America except for the Deep South, southern Texas, Florida and the west coast.

 The Emerald Green Thuja is a special selection, so only this exact plant will have the right growth rate and qualities.
 It must be produced directly from trees of the correct origin.
 Our trees are grown the correct way, from branch cuttings of these special trees.
 That way every tree is identical to the original so they will produce a very uniform effect when planted as a hedge.
 However these take longer to produce, so avoid cheaper, seedling trees that will only disappoint.

-For a hedge plant 3 feet apart.
-For a thicker screen plant in a double row 6 feet apart, but staggered, with the rows 3 feet apart.
+For a hedge, plant 3 feet apart.
+For a thicker screen, plant in a double row 6 feet apart (but staggered) with the rows 3 feet apart.
 Dig a trench for the row and space the plants evenly along the trench.
 Put back most of the soil and firm down well.
 Add lots of water and when it has drained away put back the rest of the soil.
 Water your Thuja Emerald Green well every week during the first season, and after that you will only need to water during dry periods.